ai-and-we/Eukarya/README.md

 **Eukarya** is an open conceptual framework for a decentralized, human and responsible AI future.

+“Eukarya” is named after the biological domain of complex, living, interconnected life.
+That is the idea:
+AI as something plural, embedded, human and responsible.

 It starts from a simple premise:
 AI is not only a technical challenge — it is cultural, ethical, psychological and political.